FLEX LEGAL NETWORK

 What is unique to this election is that many candidates are members of one of two parties or coalitions: FullStop or The Bencher Good Governance Coalition.

 FullStop, previously called StopSop, was formed during the 2019 LSO bencher elections and currently holds 22 seats.
 FullStop ran on a single issue of stopping the proposed Statement of Principles (SOP), which the Convocation ultimately repealed in 2019.
 According to the FullStop Twitter account, they will announce their 2023 campaign shortly.
-While they do not have an updated website, you can see their website from the 2019 campaign here: http://stopsop.ca/

 In response to the success of the FullStop slate, The Good Governance Coalition was formed in 2022, in advance of the 2023 elections.
 In a blog post on their website they write, "the Coalition does not believe the public interest is well served by the FullStop's divisive politics.
 If elected, Coalition candidates will not be required to advance any platform, nor will they vote as a bloc.
 They will be free to vote as they see fit."
 They seek to return "competent, representative leadership to the Law Society" with their experienced and diverse candidates.
 You can read more about the Coalition, its vision, and the candidates here: https://www.goodgovernancecoalition.ca/